scottlamb/http-auth/README.md

 ## Status

-Young but well-tested.
+Well-tested, suitable for production.
 The API may change to improve ergonomics and functionality.
 New functionality is likely to be added.
 PRs welcome!

 ## Goals